We invite you to participate in our two major events each year.

 You are also welcome to observe our tournaments free of charge.

-OUR NEXT THREE TOURNAMENT DATES HAVE BEEN SET:
+OUR NEXT FOUR TOURNAMENT DATES HAVE BEEN SET:

 2024 Roosevelt Chess Classic - November 9